 Vidura stayed in the system and fought it

-Despite living in that Kingdom he maintained his autonomy and in this case food is not just about taste and nutrition.
+Despite living in that Kingdom, he maintained his autonomy, and in this case, food is not just about taste and nutrition.
 It is also a way of giving a message.
-This makes food a very political tool as deduced by Devdutt Pattanaik.
+This makes cooking a very political tool as deduced by Devdutt Pattanaik.

 Not only because she was intelligent, but also the fact that she wasn’t a pure royal either.
-Despite Vidura’s qualities it wouldn’t have been easy to find a match for him.
+Despite Vidura’s qualities, it wouldn’t have been easy to find a match for him.
 No royal would have allowed their daughter to marry him.
 A sad reality indeed for the most intelligent and righteous man on earth.

-Vidura was wronged
+How Vidura was wronged

 There is a very touching episode in the famous serial Dharamshetra now showing on Netflix too.
 It showcases an agonised Vidura asking his father sage Ved Vyasa as to who deserved the Hastinapura throne?

-Dhritarashtra was blind and Pandu was weak, he was perfect in intellect and health and the eldest.
+Dhritarashtra was blind, and Pandu was weak, he was perfect in intellect and health and the eldest.
 Sage Vyasa replies that Vidura deserved to be made the king.
-Also Vidura asks in the same vein, why was he married to the daughter of a daasi while his brothers were married to princesses.
+Also, Vidura asks in the same vein, why was he married to the daughter of a daasi while his brothers were married to princesses.
 There were no replies to this except that he was blessed that the future generations would always bow before him and consider him the guru of intellect and righteousness.